 Very rare: life-threatening reactions such as a fit or seizure in reaction to the local anaesthetic are very rare.
 These require emergency treatments.
 Your anaesthetist can discuss these with you if you wish to know more.

 Nerve injury: nerves can be damaged during surgery, general anaesthetic or a block.
 It is estimated to happen between 1 in 700 to 1 in 5000 cases where a block is performed.
-There may be a long lasting numbness patch or tingling after the operation.
+There may be a persistent patch of numbness or tingling after the operation.
 Uncommonly, there may be weakness in one or more muscles and persistent pain.

 What happens if a block is not done?

-It is perfectly acceptable if you do not choose to have a block for your operation.
+It is perfectly acceptable if you do not want a block for your operation.
 Occasionally, the block may not work as well as planned.
 In some cases, it may not be a suitable option.
-Uncommon risks may affect people differently.
-If you have an occupation which could be adversely affected by occurrence of an uncommon risk it is important you consider all the options before you decide to include a block in your post operative pain relief plan.

 Your anaesthetist and surgeon can discuss other options with you.
-These include local anaesthetic (but not a nerve block) injected by the surgeon around the operation site during the operation as well as different types of pain killers.
+These include local anaesthetic injected by the surgeon (but not a nerve block) around the operation site during the operation or different types of pain killers available.

-As the block wears off, you may feel pins and needles sensation in your leg.
+As the block wears off, you may experience some pins and needles sensation in your arm.

-This will help reduce the pain when the block has worn off.
+This will help reduce the intensity of pain when the block has worn off.